mvadai/muonhunter/README.md

 Extrapolation means that the base time period hasn't elapsed yet since the beginning of datalogging so the detector extrapolates the data for the base time period based on current observations.
+This is indicated on the LCD by displaying a '*' next to the number.
 Otherwise it displays a rolling average based on the last base time period.

 EG. 108, 0, 1